-This post aims to give you some work from home essential tips for a more productive, efficient you.
-This post goes beyond the standard ‘don’t forget to take breaks,’ ‘set boundaries,’ and ‘reach out to people’ advice, and instead focuses on a few suggestions to keep your work from home lifestyle smooth and productive.
+This post aims to give you some work-from-home essential tips for a more productive, efficient you.
+This post goes beyond the standard advice like, “Don’t forget to take breaks,” or, “Set boundaries,” and even “Reach out to people” advice.

+Instead, this article focuses on a few suggestions to keep your work-from-home lifestyle smooth and productive.
 Here’s to a productive, efficient workspace with tips for how to work successfully from home.

 You’ve probably heard of the benefits of creating a morning routine.
 If you’ve ever worked in an office, your morning may have looked like this: a quick shower, makeup, a half-eaten bagel stuffed in your mouth with a watered-down coffee in hand while you run out the door to work.

 When you’re learning how to work successfully from home, these triggers can really help you get into a working mindset.
-Take some of these triggers from your office days and put them in your work-from-home routine, and make sure to take the time to make a nice, full cup of coffee.
+Take some of these triggers from your office days and put them in your work-from-home routine, and make sure to take the time to make a full cup of coffee.

 The point is to have a set of ‘triggers’ that get your brain in the right mindset to have a full and productive day.
 How this looks is up to you.

 If there’s a pressing problem or question, it should be solved as soon as possible with a phone call.
 Not only is a phone call faster and more efficient, but it also connects you to your customer on a personal level and shows you care enough to deal with these problems first.

 Using cloud-based applications gives you control, better security, and reduced costs, to name a few.
 Besides those benefits, if your computer freezes or dies, you know your files are saved in the cloud and are protected.

 Storing your files in the cloud makes sharing files a breeze.
 You can share specific files with people more quickly, keep some files private, and even send files more efficiently.
 It’s cloud-based productivity at its finest!